-Or you may write and compile hw2.
-Rmd in RStudio on your local machine.

-- Include your name and primaryEmail@wisc.edu email address. - Include a brief introduction describing what you tried, what worked, and what didn't.
+- 2 hw2.csv, the record of your search and the output of running source("hw2.R") - 3 hw2.Rmd, which is your report (you may write this in RStudio on your local machine or on your VM): - Include your name and primaryEmail@wisc.edu email address. - Include a brief introduction describing what you tried, what worked, and what didn't.
 In particular, - Describe the measure you chose and why you chose it. - Mention difficulties you had. - Your hw2.Rmd should read your hw2.csv file and make three graphs, showing cB58 aligned with each of the top three spectra from your search in hw2.R.
-Include a legend with each graph identifying cB58 and the other spectrum. - Knit your hw2.Rmd to make hw2.html. - 4. hw2.html, the output of hw2.Rmd
+Include a legend with each graph identifying cB58 and the other spectrum. - Knit your hw2.Rmd to make hw2.html. - 4 hw2.html, the output of hw2.Rmd

-To turn in these files only, please make a new directory, e.g., ~/turnIn/2.
+To turn in these files only, please make a new directory, e.g., ~/Desktop/turnIn/2.
 Copy the four required files there.
-Go to its parent directory, ~/turnIn.
+Go to its parent directory, ~/Desktop/turnIn.
 In the shell, run tar cvf 2.tar 2 ("tape archive c=create, v=verbose, f=file to create 2.tar from the 2 directory") to create the file 2.tar from your 2 directory.
 It contains your four files.

 Upload 2.tar as Canvas's HW2_Lyman100 assignment.
+Great work!
+You're all set!